Complete examples

 using StaticArrays

-# Define custom type
+# Define custom type to store energy and force vector

 mutable struct EnergyAndForces